lichang0824/Correlation-Analysis-On-Sleep-Data/README.md

 ## Code for Dataset 2 - ECSMP: A dataset on Emotion, cognition, sleep, and multi-model physiological signals

-The dataset used in this project is the ECSMP: A dataset on emotion, cognition, sleep, and multi-model physiological signals [4], [5].
-In particular, the scale.xlsx and sleep quality.xlsx files.
-The data can be downloaded by the following link: https://data.mendeley.com/datasets/vn5nknh3mn/2
+The ECSMP dataset: A dataset on emotion, cognition, sleep, and multi-model physiological signals [4], [5]can be downloaded by the following link: https://data.mendeley.com/datasets/vn5nknh3mn/2

 sleep quality.xlsx contains each participant's sleep quality analysis result.
 Each row represents a test subject